 Justification of Red List Category

 The population size is unknown, but the species is described as scarce.
-Race zosterops had previously been described as common where habitat remains (Wells 2016), but currently the evidence suggests that birds are being trapped throughout the range and have either disappeared or become very rare at many sites throughout Indonesia and now Peninsular Malaysia as well (Eaton et al. 2015, J. Eaton in litt.
+Subspecies C. s. zosterops had previously been described as common where habitat remains (Wells 2016), but currently the evidence suggests that birds are being trapped throughout the range and have either disappeared or become very rare at many sites throughout Indonesia and now Peninsular Malaysia as well (Eaton et al. 2015, J. Eaton in litt.
 2016, Bas van Balen in litt.
 2016).

 A species of lowland evergreen forest, including secondary forest and occasionally heavily wooded parkland and certain plantations (Wells 2016).
 Occurs from sea level to 1100 m (Wells 2016).
 Diet is principally arthropods and fruit, with the former gleaned from foliage.
 Joins mixed-species feeding flocks.

 Enforcement of national laws regarding quotas of wild-caught species for the cage bird trade must be prioritised.
 Investigation into the impacts and extent of trapping networks throughout Borneo and Peninsular Malaysia is also required.
 Comparison of densities or encounter rates at sites first surveyed in the late 20th century would provide some quantification of the rates of decline and provide a baseline for further monitoring.
+A common birds monitoring program in a sample of forests throughout the Sundaic region would enable usable estimates of population trends within a few years.
+There may be the possibility of investigating the opportunity cost of trapping versus supplying captive-bred birds for this species, but the rate of decline at present makes prevention of trapping from the wild the highest current priority.

 c.20 cm.
 The largest leafbird, gleaming green above and golden yellow-green below with a long hook-tipped bill.
 Male has a black mask enclosing the eye and a cobalt blue jawline flash.
 Female lacks the mask and has a paler blue jawline flash.
 Known for the clarity of its voice, and ready ability to incorporate other species phrases into its vocabulary, much to the species detriment at present.